15below/Ensconce/docs/powershell/deploy-help/64bit.md

 ## Description

-The `is64Bit` function with check the current machine is a 64bit installation
+The `is64Bit` function will check the current machine is a 64bit installation

 ## Examples